-Barbara Ferguson was Ballet Spartanburg’s first dance instructor in 1967.
+Barbara Ferguson was Ballet Spartanburg’s first dance instructor at the Spring Street location of downtown Spartanburg in 1967.
 She was an incomparable dancer, choreographer, teacher and treasured friend who died in 1990.
 This scholarship was named in her memory to support underserved student's desire to dance.

 CARLOS AGUDELO BOYS’ FUND

 Our outreach programs reach more than 20,000 children/adults each year through in-and-after school dance classes.
-Many of these programs partner with The Boys and Girls Clubs of the Upstate, Spartanburg School Districts 1 and 7, The City of Spartanburg parks and recreational centers, retirement/nursing homes and assisted living centers to name a few.
+Many of these programs partner with The Boys and Girls Clubs of the Upstate, Spartanburg School Districts 1, 6and 7, The City of Spartanburg Parks and Recreational Centers, Parkinson's, retirement/nursing homes and assisted living centers to name a few.

 POINTE SHOE FUND

 This fund supports the high cost of pointe shoes for our professional company.
-One dancer could use approximately 10 pairs of pointe shoes at a cost of $100 per season.
+One dancer can use approximately 15 pairs of pointe shoes at a cost of $100 per season.

 DANCERS’ CIRCLE SOCIETY

 Past and present dancers, Board Members, volunteers, teachers and families have all played an integral and critcal part to our present programming.
 A gift made in honor/memory of a loved one shows continued support of our mission.
-Names will appear in the program, monthly newsletter and on plaque outside our office.
+Names will appear in each season's program.